toroidal-code/cppspec/index.md

 ## Usage:

 Download the [header file]() and put it in your project either alongside your tests or in a folder that is in your `INCLUDE` path.
 Then, simply `#include "cppspec.hpp"` and you're ready to go.
+Both user and API documentation is available at the top of this page, and a tutorial will soon be available.

 ## How does it work?